-So, you're 18 and in need of a loan, but you've got no credit history to your name.
-It might seem like a tricky situation, but don't worry, you're not alone in this boat.
+So, you're 18 and need a loan, but you have no credit history to your name.
+It might seem like a tricky situation, but don't worry.
+You're not alone in this boat.
 In this guide, we'll show you how it's entirely possible to secure a loan and begin building your financial future.

 Key Takeaways